 18. Virtual personal trainer

-You could put an interesting spin on this job, too.
-Seeing as this is about work home from jobs for new moms, you could also create personalized fitness advice for people just like you—new mothers trying to stay fit after having a baby.
+You could also create personalized fitness advice for people just like you—new mothers trying to stay fit after having a baby.

-How to get started: The online fitness market is huge, so it's important to find a niche and become an expert in that area.
-Rather than giving generalized fitness advice, think about how you can appeal to a certain audience (like new parents) and focus your product and marketing on that.
+- How to get started: The online fitness market is huge, so rather than giving generalized fitness advice, think about how you can appeal to a certain audience (like new parents) and focus your product and marketing on that.

 19. Stock photographer

-How to get started: If you don’t know much about photography, you don’t need to let that stop you.
-There are all sorts of online photography courses and primers you can take to get acquainted with the subject.
+- How to get started: There are all sorts of online photography courses and primers you can take to get acquainted with the subject.
 Then all you need to do is join a stock photo site like Shutterstock and upload your photos to earn commissions when someone downloads them.

-Average earnings: Stock photography is a kind of passive income, so your photos will keep making money for as long as people continue to download them.
+- Average earnings: Stock photography is passive income; your photos keep making money for as long as people continue to download them.
 Depending on how many photos you upload and how popular they are, you can earn upwards of $1,000 per month.

 20. Graphic designer